 QSI manages the Company's strategic investment activities, including MediaFLO USA, Inc. (MediaFLO USA), the Company's wholly-owned wireless multimedia operator subsidiary.
 QSI also makes strategic investments to promote the worldwide adoption of CDMA-based products and services.
 Our strategy is to invest in CDMA-based operators, licensed device manufacturers and start-up companies that we believe open new markets for CDMA technology, support the design and introduction of new CDMA-based products or possess unique capabilities or technology.
-Our MediaFLO USA subsidiary expects to offer a nationwide multicasting network based on our MediaFLO MDS and FLO technology.
-This network is expected to be utilized as a shared resource for wireless operators and their customers in the United States.
-The commercial availability of the MediaFLO USA network and service will be determined by our wireless operator partners.
-MediaFLO USA's network will use the 700 MHz spectrum for which we hold licenses for a nationwide footprint.
-Additionally, MediaFLO USA plans to procure, aggregate and distribute content in service packages which we will make available on a wholesale basis to our wireless operator customers (whether they operato on CDMA or GSM/WCDMA networks) in the United States.
-Distribution, marketing, billing and customer relationships are expected to remain services provided by our wireless operator partners.
-As part of our strategic investment activities, we may consider various corporate structuring and exit strategies at some point in the future, which may include distribution of our ownership interest in MediaFLO USA to our stockholders in a spin-off transaction.
+Our MediaFLO USA subsidiary began offering services over our nationwide multicasting network based on our MediaFLO Media Distribution System (MDS) and FLO technology in the second quarter of fiscal 2007.
+This network is utilized as a shared resource for wireless operators and their customers in the United States.
+The commercial availability of the MediaFLO USA network and service will continue to be determined by our wireless operator partners.
+MediaFLO USA's network uses the 700 MHz spectrum for which we hold licenses nationwide.
+Additionally, MediaFLO USA has and will continue to procure, aggregate and distribute content in service packages which we make available on a wholesale basis to our wireless operator customers (whether they operator on CDMA or GSM/WCDMA networks) in the United States.
+Distribution, marketing, billing and customer relationships remain services provided by our wireless operator distributes one activities, we may consider various corporate structuring and exit strategies at some point in the future, which may include distribution of our ownership interest in MediaFLO USA to our stockholders in a spin-off transaction.

-Nonreportable segments include: the QUALCOMM MEMS Technologies division, which is developing an IMOD display technology based on micro-electro-mechanicalsystem (MEMS) structure combined with thin film optics; the QUALCOMM Flarion Technologies division, which is developing OFDM/OFDMA technologies; the MediaFLO Technologies division, which is developing our MediaFLO MDS and FLO technology for deployment outside of the United States; and other product initiatives.
+Nonreportable segments include: the QUALCOMM MEMS Technologies division, which is developing an IMOD display technology based on micro-electro-mechanicalsystem (MEMS) structure combined with thin film optics; the QUALCOMM Flarion Technologies division, which is developing OFDM/OFDMA technologies; the MediaFLO Technologies division, which is developing our MediaFLO MDS and FLO technology and markets MediaFLO for deployment outside of the United States; and other product initiatives.